Meme1079/NoteSkin-Selector-Remaster/NoteSkin Selector Remastered/jsons/debug/README.txt

-Paste this to the offsets.json
+Paste the data positions to the offsets.json